-Historically, background surface water quality at the site was assessed using surface water location SW-4, which is located approximately 420 m northeast of the former disposal area on a seasonally inundated creek that flows to the southeast (Figure 2).
+Surface water at the site is assessed by sampling SW-1 and SW-4.
+Surface water location SW-4 is located approximately 420 m northeast of the former disposal area on a seasonally inundated creek that flows to the southeast (Figure 2).
+Surface water location SW-1 is located approximately 80 m downstream from SW-4.

-Surface water location SW-1 is located approximately 80 m downstream from this location (Figure 2) and has consistently been observed to be dry for all fall sampling events since 2008 (Appendix F).
-Historically, few parameter concentrations at SW-1 were above the 75th percentile background surface water quality at the site (Appendix F).
+Surface water location SW-1 has consistently been observed to be dry for all fall sampling events since 2008 (Appendix F).